 Problem-solving is the process of identifying stressors and creating strategies to manage them.
 It's a powerful tool to add to your stress management toolbox.
 You can brush up on your problem-solving skills with these simple steps.
 Like any skill, the more you practice the more effective you'll be.

 Identify the problem

 Before you can attack a problem successfully, you have to understand it.
 This means looking at the problem from all sides.
 Write down a brief description of the problem you want to solve.
 Then ask yourself these questions:

 - What is happening?

 Be specific and focus on issues.
 Try to avoid assigning blame.
-It may help to describe your problem in writing.
 Now take a step back.
 Consider these questions to determine if the problem deserves the time you'll spend resolving it:

 - Is the problem really that big?
 Would others think so?